MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTools.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let's start at low level by figuring out if the RTOS is scheduling the tasks correctly.
-If possible, use a debugger or :ref:`systemview`, if not use the heart beat task described here.
+If possible, use a debugger or :ref:`systemview`, if not use the heartbeat task described here.

-Make one of the RTOS task act like a heart beat: create a dedicated
+Make one of the RTOS task act like a heartbeat: create a dedicated
 task and make it report in some way at a regular pace (print a message
 on standard output, blink a LED, use SystemView, etc.).

-If the heart beat is still running when the UI freeze occurs, we can
+If the heartbeat is still running when the UI freeze occurs, we can
 go a step further and check whether the MicroEJ runtime is still
 scheduling Java threads or not.